 With the legs still sore from yesterdays Tappa Regina – Queen Stage – today will seem almost like a rest day.

-We roll out of the hotel directly up the Stelvio but once at the top we have an enjoyable downhill of around 75km all the way to our new home in Merano.
+We roll out of the hotel directly up the Stelvio but once at the top we have an enjoyable downhill of around 75km all the way to Merano.
+In Merano we’ll have s gentle roll along the cycle path to Bolzano we’ll then take a short transfer up the Val Gardena and down into Corvara where we’ll stay for five nights.

-With 4 days of riding in your legs you may want to take it easy today in the anticipation of the Maratona dles Dolomites on Sunday.
-There will be an optional ride around the infamous Sellaronda circuit which is used in the first part of the Maratona dles Dolomites
+With 4 days of riding in your legs you may want to take it easy today in the anticipation of the Maratona dles Dolomites – Enel on Sunday.
+There will be an optional ride around the infamous Sellaronda circuit which is used in the first part of the Maratona dles Dolomites – Enel.

 A gentle 30km spin around the village of Corvara to loosen the legs for the granfondo.
 The aim is to spin the legs and loosen things up for the challenge tomorrow.
 Lunch will be had at a cafe en route.
 Race registrations will be collected, race numbers fitted and final preparations made.